darula-hpp/compose-lang/SYNTAX.md

 ## Philosophy

-Compose is a **minimal architecture specification language** with just two keywords:
+Compose is a **minimal architecture specification language** with just three keywords:
 - `model` - Define your data structures
 - `feature` - Describe what your app does
+- `guide` - Add implementation details as you develop

 Everything else is plain English descriptions that the LLM compiler understands.

 ---

-## The Two Keywords
+## The Three Keywords

 ### `model` - Data Structures